Some students have a really tough time planning and writing essays, and even a 1500-word thesis can get them in rather a state.

-If you’re a beginner or trying to improve your English check out our guide for improving your writing skills.
-Or get help from an English tutor London, Birmingham, Newcastle or anywhere in the UK.
+If you're a beginner or trying to improve your English check out our guide for improving your writing skills.
+Or get help from with an English course Toronto, Birmingham, Newcastle or anywhere in the UK.

 A top essay writing tip is to always leave your introduction and conclusion until last, even though this goes against your instincts.
 The introduction of an essay, by nature, tells the reader what you plan to look at in the thesis and gives them an idea of where this essay might take them.